Documentation is now live! Read | Stay in the loop with Lightna updates - Keep me updated

 </div>

-On Lightna Demo there are Lane pages - these pages are rendered by Magento 2 together with Lightna blocks.
-For example, Lane Login Page has header and footer rendered by Lightna.
+On the Lightna Demo, some pages are built as Lane pages — rendered by Magento 2 together with Lightna blocks.
+For example, the Lane Login Page has its header and footer rendered by Lightna.

-Header and footer aren't "heavy" blocks in Magento 2 by default, so the difference in server time is 635ms vs 583ms in favor of Lightna Lane.
-To compare you can visit the same Login Page with "?disable_lane" GET parameter Magento Login Page.
+While header and footer are not heavy blocks in Magento 2 by default, the server time difference is 635 ms vs 583 ms in favor of Lightna Lane.
+To compare, you can view the same login page with the ?disable_lane parameter: Magento Login Page.

-On real projects, where server rendering takes more than a second, you can find way "juicier" blocks to replace.
+On real projects where server rendering takes over a second, there are much heavier blocks worth replacing.

-Even by default there are better candidates to migrate to Lightna.
-For example, related products block takes 21% of rendering time.
-Empty upsell block takes 3ms which is enough for Lightna to render a complete page.
+Even by default, there are better candidates for migration to Lightna.
+For example, the related products block accounts for 21% of total rendering time.
+The empty upsell block takes 3 ms — which is enough time for Lightna to render a complete page.

-Lightna Lane might be very useful for uncachable private pages that require optimizations, such as account pages, checkout pages, etc.
+Lightna Lane is especially useful for uncachable private pages that require optimization, such as account pages, checkout pages, and more.